THAT SOAP'S NOT ROTTEN, IT'S FULL OF MINERALS!

 So, after years of worrying about our unwelcomed guests, we are proud to say we have moved on and can now focus on more important things like how gnomes get in the house anyway...lol...

 Have you ever experienced a time when acceptance was more important than perfection?
-Please share below.
+Like us on Facebook and share your story with us.